 When you have lupus you are constantly on a rollercoaster of emotions.
 Besides the obvious times where the wolf (aka lupus) poses a major threat to your life, there are so many other moments that stand out as some of the hardest situations to deal with.
 They seem etched into my memory, which is ironic since I often can’t even remember why I entered a room.
 But there they are nevertheless.

-Many of my hardest lupus moments are based upon what this disease has stolen from me, how I view myself, and how others treat me.
-I have learned many things about the true nature of people who love me, and in some cases that has not been easy.
+Many of my hardest parts of having lupus moments are based upon what this disease has stolen from me, how I view myself, and how others treat me.
+I have learned many things about the true nature of people who love me, and in some cases that have not been easy.

 Most People Will Disappoint You, but Some Will Surprise You

 My husband said that to me once, regarding a dark, emotional moment of being let down by family in the most hurtful way.
 It has proven to be very true.